Elections

 • Associate Professor Shireen Morris as the Academic Staff Member from the Macquarie Law School on the Faculty of Arts Faculty Board.

-The following positions without nominations will be filled using an appropriate process to fill these in accordance with the Faculty Board Terms of Reference.
+The following positions without nominations will be filled using an appropriate process in accordance with the Faculty Board Terms of Reference.

 • one (1) Academic Staff Member – School of International Studies